When does Medicaid pay for long-term care?

 - The cost of long-term care must exceed your income (but not your spouse’s).

-- Your combined assets must be below $52,000-150,620 (as of 2023) (your exact number is based on your total assets on a certain date), not counting income received this month, your home, two cars, and your spouse’s retirement accounts.
+- Your combined assets must be below $52,000-154,140 (as of 2024) (your exact number is based on your total assets on a certain date), not counting income received this month, your home, one car, and your spouse’s retirement accounts.

 This is a greatly simplified summary of eligibility for long-term care Medicaid programs.
 Every situation is different, and there’s a lot of inaccurate or incomplete information out there.
 The only way to know the complete picture of your eligibility is to talk to an elder law attorney.